fief-dev/docs/docs/integrate/javascript/index.md

     ![Find Client ID in admin dashboard](/assets/images/admin-clients-detail.png)

     !!! info
-        A first client is always created for you when you create your workspace.
+        A first client is always created for you when you create your instance.
 When getting started, you should use this one.

 3. **Secret of your Fief client**